scottyviscosity/the-harsh-north/campaign-setting.md

 ### Political Climate

-In the Old World cultures clash; Kingdoms and Empires struggle with another for territory and dominance.
+In the Old World, cultures clash; Kingdoms and Empires struggle with another for territory and dominance.
 However, it is important to remember that within otherwise friendly kingdoms, or even within a single kingdom itself, there are often feuds and alliances; some petty and fleeting, and others truly blood feuds lasting generations.
 These machinations are too many to document in their entirety, but here are a few of the major attitudes between the Norscan Factions and their immediate neighbors.

 ![Political Climate](assets/norsca-political-climate.png)